The Jabra Speak 510 is a portable speakerphone that has the size of a hockey puck. But when it comes to audio quality, the Speak 510 is a heavyweight.

 The way the microphone works is that it first ‘detects’ where the voice is coming from.
 Afterwards, the signal from this direction is amplified while background noises are isolated.
 This results in clear speech with few to zero interruptions.

-One excellent feature about the microphone is the auto-echo cancellation.
+One excellent feature of the microphone is the auto-echo cancellation.
 This way, any repeating sounds are blocked out before making it to the other side of the line.

 This is a must-have feature for any business speakerphone.
 After all, repeating sounds are a common problem that all speakerphones must deal with.